elias-at-chalmers/mop-lecture_notes-mirror/lecture06_sync_and_pointers.md

 ## Synchronization

 So far, we have talked about plugging in an LED, a push-button, and simple keyboard to our microcontroller.
 These components are *passive* and instantaneously respond to the current state of the connected GPIO pins.
 When we plug in something more complicated, like a display, or a motor, or an old-school text terminal, we often have to follow a *communication protocol*.
-Many devices (such as the TFT display we will be using later in the course) use standardized protocals (RS-232, CAN, SPI, ...), which are supported by the microcontrollers hardware.
+Many devices (such as the TFT display we will be using later in the course) use standardized protocols (RS-232, CAN, SPI, ...), which are supported by the microcontrollers hardware.
 These will be discussed later, but first we will look at a simpler, *active*, device: the 1602 ASCII LCD display:

 <p align="center">
   <img src="images/ascii-display.png" alt="My image" width="50%" />
 </p>

-A standard LCD display that you would buy [of-the-shelf](https://www.electrokit.com/lcd-2x16-tecken-rgb-seriell-qwiic) actually consists of an LCD *panel* and a *controller chip* (often confusingly called a *driver*).
+A standard LCD display that you would buy [off-the-shelf](https://www.electrokit.com/lcd-2x16-tecken-rgb-seriell-qwiic) actually consists of an LCD *panel* and a *controller chip* (often confusingly called a *driver*).
 This controller chip is *itself* a little microcontroller that runs code to put characters on the display.
 So, when you want your LCD display to show a string of text, the code you write on the MD307 has to communicate with the microcontroller in the display, according to a specific communication protocol.
-The protocol is usually described in the display's *data-sheet*.
+The protocol is usually described in the display's *datasheet*.

 To communicate with our ASCII display, we can write *commands* (such as "clear the display" or "move the cursor") or *data* (the text we want to show) to it.
-To do this, we must follow a *timing-diagram* that we can find in the data sheet:
+To do this, we must follow a *timing diagram* that we can find in the datasheet:

 <p align="center">
   <img src="images/ascii_timing_write.png" alt="My image" width="90%" />